googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 `experimental-opentelemetry`.
 This quickstart also uses the GCS client, from the `storage` feature.

-To enable these features, we build `google-cloud-cpp` with the following compile
+To enable these features, add the following to your CMake configuration command:
-definition:

 ```
 -DGOOGLE_CLOUD_CPP_ENABLE="storage,experimental-opentelemetry"